apache/horaedb-client-java/docs/write.md

            │                            │
            ▼                            ▼                            ▼
 ┌─────────────────────┐      ┌─────────────────────┐      ┌─────────────────────┐
-│   CeresDB Node1     │      │   CeresDB Node2     │      │         ...         │
+│   HoraeDB Node1     │      │   HoraeDB Node2     │      │         ...         │
 └─────────────────────┘      └─────────────────────┘      └─────────────────────┘
 ```

 ## Description
-- CeresDBClient
+- HoraeDBClient
-  - The java client implementation of CeresDB is oriented to users and provides APIs such as writing and querying
+  - The java client implementation of HoraeDB is oriented to users and provides APIs such as writing and querying
 - WriteClient
     - The default implementation of writing data, pure asynchronous writing
     - Contains asynchronously fetching router, automatically splitting requests